cis198-2016f/homework/hw01/README.md

 Since this is a library and not an executable, Cargo creates `lib.rs` instead of `main.rs`.

-Add your Classroom for GitHub repository as a git remote:
+Add your GitHub Classroom repository as a git remote:

 ```
 git remote add origin git@github.com:cis198-2016f/hw01-<username>.git